2.2.16 Hybridization

 Each orbitals is occupied by one electron and can form 4 sigma bonds

-hybrid orbitals
+sp2hybrid orbitals

 Combination of one 2s and two 2p atomic orbitals in carbon

-To produce 3 hybrid orbitals
+To produce 3 sp2hybrid orbitals

 Each orbitals contains one electron so can form sigma bonds